tmorr-12/Manifest-Generator/README.md

 # Manifest Generator

 Wellcome to Manifest Generator, the swiss army knife of manifest generation!
-Manifest generator is a command-line tool for generating sample manifests from FASTQ files, supporting short, long, and hybrid sequencing read types.
+Manifest generator is a command-line tool for generating sample manifests from FASTQ and FASTA files.
+It supports short, long, and hybrid sequencing read types, and can produce a single manifest from multiple input sources.

 ---